 We welcome prospective students who want to engage with a community of scholars devoted to advancing research, policies, and practice focused on pressing issues in higher education.
 We have faculty members, administrators, and graduate students committed to being leaders at the local, state, regional, and national levels.

-- Individualized and tailor the educational experience based on personal goals
+- Individualize and tailor your educational experience based on personal goals.

 - Faculty committed to student success